-6.11 The school will always undertake to share our intention to refer a child to Children's Services with the parents or carers, unless to do so could place the child at greater risk of harm or impede a criminal investigation.
-On these occasions advice will be taken from Children's Services or Essex Police about when it is appropriate to share information with parents/carers.

-6.12 If a member of staff continues to have concerns about a child and feels the situation is not being addressed, or does not appear to be improving, the staff member concerned should discuss this with the Designated Safeguarding Lead, who will press for re-consideration of the case to ensure that the child's situation improves.
+- 6.13 The school will always undertake to share our intention to refer a child to Social Care with the parents or carers, unless to do so could place the child at greater risk of harm or impede a criminal investigation.
+On these occasions advice will be taken from Children's Social Care or Essex Police about when it is appropriate to share information with parents/carers. - 6.14 If a member of staff continues to have concerns about a child and feels the situation is not being addressed, or does not appear to be improving, the staff member concerned should discuss this with the Designated Safeguarding Lead, who will press for re-consideration of the case to ensure that the child's situation improves. - 6.15 Parents and Carers are informed about our school's duties and responsibilities under child protection procedures on admission, in the school brochure and on the school website.